 Why should I worry about termites?

 Answer: Winged termites, known as swarmers, emerge during spring and can end up in your home.
 They spread with the goal of starting new colonies, triggered by warm temperatures and frequent raining.
-They then drop down on the ground and lose their wings.
-After mating, they attempt to start new colony in the ground.
+They then drop down to the ground and lose their wings.
+After mating, they attempt to start a new colony in the ground.
 Swarmers that end up inside your home, cannot eat wood or do any damage but they are still a sign of an incoming infestation.

 How to know if I have a termite infestation?

 Can I get rid of termites in my home myself?

 How to choose a pest controller?

 Answer: There is not a short answer to this question like there was with the previous one.
 Different companies offer all kinds of different treatments and guarantees.
-While our company gives guarantee on all services, some companies do not give such things and if the termites return, you need to call them (and pay them) again.
+Choose a company that gives a guarantee on all their services.
 Consider contacting at least couple of different pest controllers.
-Request estimates and check references before hiring but most importantly, take some time before making a final decision.
-A safe and complete termite management requires an expert and not someone who has limited field experience in treating termite infestations.Call (02) 8007 4666 now to solve your termites problem
+Request estimates and check references before hiring.
+Most importantly, take some time before making a final decision.
+A safe and complete termite management requires an expert and not someone who has limited field experience in treating termite infestations.

 Which treatment method and products are the best to use?

-Answer: There are two kinds of treatment methods and these include liquid insecticides and baits.
+Answer: There are two kinds of treatment methods—liquid insecticides and baits.
 Liquids are used for a long-lasting barrier that stops termites from entering buildings.
 The most famous one is Termidor which is our product of choice as well.
 Baits are made of paper, cardboard and a substance that is lethal for termites.
 The baits are placed below ground or in plastic stations.
 Some can be placed inside over full mud tunnels.
 Termites eat the bait and share it with other termites in the nest.
 Using baiting for termite management can be very complicated.
 For detailed information and best quotes on the market, please call us on the number below.

 Do I need to treat my whole house or just the areas that have termite activity?

 Answer: Underground termite colonies can have thousands of termites that go in all directions.
 Applying localized treatments can be a gamble and there is a high chance that termites will emerge somewhere else again.
-Most pest controllers advise to apply treatment to the whole house in order to achieve best results and diminish the chances of termite recurrence.
+Most pest controllers advise applying treatment to the whole house in order to achieve best results and diminish the chances of termite recurrence.

 Answer: All chemical products that we use have passed extensive tests for all possible effects on health.
 Based on all knowledge and experience that we have, all products used by our pest controllers pose no health risks to humans and pets.

 Have I been scammed by a bad pest controller if the termites return after treatment?

-At Masters Pest Control Sydney, we have a team of experts that is able to help you with all your pest issues.
+At Masters Pest Control Sydney, we have a team of experts that are able to help you with all your pest issues.
 Our knowledge, our skills, our expertise and our pest management solutions are unmatched across all of Sydney.